nurainir/nurainir.github.io/index.md

  - Head of Postgraduate Study Program of Information Systems Department, Institut Teknologi Sepuluh Nopember
  - Deputy head of Halal Center 2020-2024  [Institut Teknologi Sepuluh Nopember](https://www.its.ac.id/)
- - Email nur dot aini at is dot its dot ac dot id
+ - Email nur dot aini at its dot ac dot id

 # My Quotes
 - code is for a fun, not for a fund